macmanes-lab/orp_website/index.rst

   --left skewer-trimmed-pair1.fa \
   --right skewer-trimmed-pair2.fa

-5. TransFuse Merge Assemblies
+5. OrthoFuse Merge Assemblies
 ----------------------------------
 Each Assembler will reconstruct a slightly different set of _true_ transcript.
-TransFuse will take them both and merge them together
+OrthoFuse will take them both and merge them together.
+Orthofuse is new software I've recently written, and should be considered in alpha.
+It works, and we've found that it does as good a job or better than TransFuse (which we find unreliable in it's installation in running).

 ::

-  transfuse -t 16 -i 0.98 -o transfuse.fasta \
+  orthofuser.mk  all \
+  FASTADIR=assemblies/ \
+  READ1=skewer-trimmed-pair1.fastq \
+  READ2=skewer-trimmed-pair2.fastq  \
-  -l skewer-trimmed-pair1.fastq \
+  RUNOUT=mergedassembly \
-  -r skewer-trimmed-pair2.fastq \
+  CPU=24 \
-  -a Rcorr_spades/transcripts.fasta,Rcorr_trinity.Trinity.fasta
+  LINEAGE=busco_dbs/eukaryota_odb9

 6. Quality Check